felipeloha/as24-reporter/README.md

 # structure
 The is based on the scala play framework.
-It has one controller that parses static CSV files, builds reports and shows them Two services were implemented for this purpose:
+It has one controller `HomeController` that parses static CSV files to the models, builds reports and shows them in the index view
+Two services were implemented for this purpose:
 - Parser: parses the csv files to a list of Listings
 - Reporter: generates different reports from a list of Listings

 ## Achievements and notes
-Scala and play are new to me.
+Scala and play are new to me and had to learn how to use it.
 The following achievements is what I could complete in 5 hours.
-Some TODOs were left in the code pointing out to missing features.
+Some TODOs were left in the code pointing out to missing features/tasks.

 Following requirements were implemented:
 - Almost all reports with display as basic html tables